-Born in rural Kentucky in the early 1980s, Anne F. Kiernan began her career as an artist inspired by the colors and images that surrounded her on her family’s farm.
-Some of her earliest memories are marked by the bucket of crayons that accompanied her on the grand adventures of childhood.
-Shaped by the abundant creativity of play, an encouraging family, and teachers who sought out opportunities to share what they had, Kiernan went on to obtain a B.A. in Fine Arts at Campbellsville University, focusing primarily in photography.
-In the years following, she worked both as a wedding and portrait photographer, while also creating mixed media art exhibited in art festivals and local shows, including the Lowertown Art Festival and Francisco's Farm Art Festival.
-She was also invited as a speaker for creative conference workshops at her alma mater, speaking on creativity in faith communities.
+Born in rural Kentucky in the early 1980s, I began my career as an artist inspired by the colors and images that surrounded me on my family’s farm.
+Shaped by the abundant creativity of play, an encouraging family, and teachers who sought out opportunities to share what they had, I studied drawing and painting at Centre College and went on to obtain a B.S. in Studio Arts at Campbellsville University, with a focus in photography.
+In the years following, I worked both as a wedding and portrait photographer, while also creating mixed media art exhibited in art festivals and local shows.

-After moving to Nashville, Tennessee, in 2007, she continued to speak and exhibit occasionally, but has only recently returned to painting.
-Working with acrylic on canvas and watercolor on paper, Kiernan is currently developing a body of nonrepresentational explorations of light, space, color, and movement.
-Trademark to her pieces are bright, vibrant colors chosen to inspire.
-Paired with each visual representation are short writings designed to capture pieces of her story, offering the viewer a deeper experience of the work she creates.
+After moving to Nashville, Tennessee, in 2007, I continued to speak and exhibit occasionally, but have only recently returned to painting.
+Working primarily with acrylic on canvas, I’m currently developing a body of nonrepresentational explorations of light, space, and movement full of bright, vibrant colors.

-For Kiernan, her work isn’t just about the art itself.
+For me, the work is not just about the art itself.
 It’s about the brave act of creativity.
-She wants to embrace childlike play in her work, while simultaneously capturing the wisdom, peace, and stillness of who she is.
-Her bold acts of creativity invite those who encounter her work to discover and explore the inherent creativity within themselves.
-Will you join her in this pursuit of life-giving, courageous, wholehearted creativity?
+It’s my goal to embrace childlike play and capture the peace and joy seated within my core.
+It’s my hope that each bold act of creativity invites those who encounter my work to discover and explore the inherent creativity within themselves.
+Will you join me in this pursuit of life-giving, courageous, wholehearted creativity?